 The diversity of wildflowers Slovenia plays host to (whether in the meadows, on the hillside, or across the forest floor) stood out above any country I’ve been lucky enough to visit.
 I captured some of these wildflowers so I can remember their beauty – here are just a few…

-1. Defend the Dandelion: It’s Not A Weed.
+1. We Must Defend the Dandelion.
+It’s Not A Weed.

 Growing up amongst these incredible wildflowers – known as the ‘tooth of the lion’- it’s odd to think that I had never given them a second thought.
 That was until Slovenia.